 For elegant women and prudent men, Nevsky Prospect was a place of recreation and entertainment.
 They walked along granite sidewalks and shopping arcade galleries, or traveled along cobblestone streets in wheelchairs and carriages.
 Sometimes it was possible to meet the rich carriage of the empress.
 Nevsky Prospect has become the most “noble” street of the capital, but numerous palaces and mansions, public and commercial buildings were still only separate links of the future single chain of architectural ensembles that were created by architects in the first third of the XIX century.
 In 1801, construction of the stone Kazan Cathedral began, designed by A. Voronikhin.
 With its construction on Nevsky Prospect, one of the first urban ensembles in Russia arose.
-The author of the main architectural ensembles of the city, the main headquarters building with its arch, Senate Square, the Michaylovsky Palace with its public garden, K.I.
+The author of the main architectural ensembles of the city, the General Staff building with its arch, Senate Square, the Michaylovsky Palace with its public garden, K.I.
 Rossi contributed to the formation of the magnificent appearance of Nevsky Prospect.
 Ostrovsky Square (Alexandrinskaya Square), wide open to Nevsky Prospect, was designed by him in the 1830s.
 The ensemble of the square includes several buildings – one of the borders of the square is formed by the building of the Public Library.
 On the contrary, two small pavilions of the Anichkov Palace garden.
 The main accent of the square is the building of the Alexandrinsky Theater.
 Thanks to Rossi Petersburg in the first third of the XIX century got its classic look, for which the city is so famous.

 In the second half of the XIX century, the ensemble of Znamenskaya Square (now Uprising) enriched Nevsky Prospect.
 The appearance of this architectural ensemble was associated with the opening in 1851 of the railway, which connected St. Petersburg and Moscow.
 At the intersection of Nevsky Prospect, the building of the terminal station, Nikolayevsky (now Moscow Station), was built.
 The construction of the station also involved the improvement of the square in front of it.
 Opposite the station, the building of the hotel Northern (now Oktyabrskaya) was built, which occupied a whole block.